charlesmchen/WeView2/TutorialLayouts.md

 The Horizontal layout (shown here with top, center and bottom vertical alignment) lays out its subviews horizontally, left-to-right.

+You can build 95% of most UIs using just the horizontal and vertical layouts.

 {% gist 6576309 %}

 ### The Vertical Layout